Gayle Rubin: Other

 Rubin is a sex-positive feminist.
-The 1982 Barnard Conference on Sexuality is often credited as the moment that signaled the beginning of the feminist sex wars; Rubin gave a version of her work "Thinking Sex" (see below) as a workshop there.
-"Thinking Sex" then had its first publication in 1984, in Carole Vance's book Pleasure and Danger, which was an anthology of papers from that conference.
-"Thinking Sex" is a sex-positive piece which is widely regarded as a founding text of gay and lesbian studies, sexuality studies, and queer theory.
+The 1982 Barnard Conference on Sexuality is often credited as the moment that signaled the beginning of the feminist sex wars; Rubin gave a version of her work "Thinking Sex" as a workshop there.
+In 1985, "Thinking Sex" had its first publication in Carole Vance's book Pleasure and Danger, which was an anthology of papers from that conference.
+"Thinking Sex" is a sex-positive piece, which is widely regarded as a founding text of gay and lesbian studies, sexuality studies, and queer theory.
 Rubin served on the board of directors of the Leather Archives and Museum from 1992 to 2000.

-Rubin is on the Board of Governors for the Leather Hall of Fame.
+Rubin is on the Selection Committee for the Leather Hall of Fame.